 Here are the five semi-permanent makeup trends that people usually go for.

-Micro-blading the most popular semi-permanent make up procedure here it mimics how your brows naturally look.
+Micro-blading is the most popular semi-permanent make-up procedure here it mimics how your brows naturally look.
 Don’t worry about the pain though, because many people say it’s similar to very light scratching.